Eduardo Arellano Félix: Kingpin Act sanction

 On 1 June 2004, the United States Department of the Treasury sanctioned Arellano Félix under the Foreign Narcotics Kingpin Designation Act (sometimes referred to simply as the "Kingpin Act"), for his involvement in drug trafficking along with nine other international criminals and two entities.
 The act prohibited U.S. citizens and companies from doing any kind of business activity with him, and virtually froze all his assets in the U.S.

 Arrest

 Arellano was captured by the Mexican Federal Police after a shootout in Tijuana, Baja California, on October 26, 2008.
 Eduardo was sought by Interpol in 180 countries, and the U.S. State Department had been offering US$5,000,000 for information leading to his arrest.
 Eduardo Arellano Félix was charged in the U.S. Southern District of California with conspiracy to import cocaine and marijuana.

 Authorities say Arellano did not go down without a fight, despite having his 11-year-old daughter near him.
 On the same day, the Mexican military also arrested another alleged lieutenant of the Tijuana Cartel in a separate incident: Luis Ramirez Vázquez, known as El Güero Camarón, or The Blond Shrimp.
-Although the arrests were blows to the Arellano Félix cartel it did not dismantle the organization, which is now being led by Eduardo's nephew, Luis Fernando Sánchez Arellano.
+Although the arrests were blows to the Arellano Félix cartel it did not dismantle the organization, which was afterwards led by Eduardo's nephew, Luis Fernando Sánchez Arellano. and is now led by Eduardo's sister Enedina, after Luis Fernando's own arrest.